 Select the projects you would like to import from the list of discovered projects.
 Their location within the project is displayed along with the artifact details.

 You can then add new modules to the project using either the button in the Leiningen tool window, or using the context menu in the project tool window.
-You can remove Leiningen modules from the project and optionally remove the corresponding IntelliJ module using the in the Leiningen tool window.
+You can remove Leiningen modules from the project and remove the corresponding IntelliJ module using the in the Leiningen tool window.

 Leiningen's standard mechanism for managing multi-module projects is to use Checkout Dependencies.
 Cursive fully supports checkout dependencies and will add the appropriate modules and dependencies automatically.